maxiovelar/custom-range/README.md

 ### User Interface

 The app features a clean and intuitive user interface, developed to be used with dark and light themes.
-The range component is designed to be user-friendly and accessible, with a responsive layout that adapts from medium size and up screens.
+The range components are designed to be user-friendly and accessible, with responsive layouts that adapt from medium-sized and up screens.

 ### Modern Technologies